 The police report must be compiled in Dutch, English, French or German.
 If this is not the case, then you are required to have the report translated by a translator who has been sworn in by a district court and enclose a copy of the translation together with official report and your application.

 You may need a new visa to travel back to the Netherlands.
 Please contact the Dutch representative, such as an embassy, in the country where you are staying.

-You may collect the application form for replacement of your residence permit at the student desk or download the form from the website of the IND.
+You can dowload the application form for replacement of your residence permit at the website of the IND.
 It is also possible to apply online.

 Finding the residence permit card again